top of page

 • All adults ages 75 and older

-• Adults ages 60-74 who are at increased risk of severe RSV disease
+• Adults ages 50-74 who are at increased risk of severe RSV disease (with risk factors, see below)

 Risk factors for severe RSV disease

-• Cardiovascular disease (e.g., heart failure; coronary artery disease; congenital heart disease, excluding isolated hypertension)
+• Chronic cardiovascular disease e.g., heart failure, coronary artery disease, congenital heart disease.

-• Lung disease (e.g., chronic obstructive pulmonary disease [COPD], emphysema, asthma, interstitial lung disease, cystic fibrosis)
+• Chronic lung or respiratory disease e.g., chronic obstructive pulmonary disease, emphysema, asthma, interstitial lung disease, cystic fibrosis

-• Advanced chronic kidney disease (e.g., stages 4–5, dependence on hemodialysis or other renal replacement therapy)
+• End stage renal disease or dependence on hemodialysis or other renal replacement therapy

-• People with other chronic medical conditions or risk factors that a healthcare provider determines might increase the risk of severe disease due to respiratory infection
+• Other chronic medical conditions or risk factors that a health care provider determines would increase the risk of severe disease due to viral respiratory infection e.g., frailty, concern for presence of undiagnosed chronic medical conditions, residence in a remote or rural community where escalation of medical care is challenging.

 Timing of RSV vaccination and number of doses

-For patients who have not already received an RSV vaccine and decide to get one, CDC encourages healthcare providers to maximize the benefit of RSV vaccination by giving them their RSV vaccine in late summer or early fall.
+For patients who have not yet received an RSV vaccine and choose to get one, healthcare providers are encouraged to maximize its benefit by administering it in late summer or early fall.

 The RSV vaccine is not currently an annual vaccine, meaning eligible adults do not need to get a dose every RSV season.
-Currently, CDC recommends only a single dose of RSV vaccine for all adults ages 75 and older and adults ages 60-74 with increased risk of severe RSV disease.
+Currently, the recommendation is a single dose of the RSV vaccine for all adults aged 75 and older and adults aged 50-74 with an increased risk of severe RSV disease.
 Additional surveillance and evaluation activities are ongoing to determine whether adults might benefit from receiving additional RSV vaccine doses in the future.
 So far, RSV vaccines appear to provide some protection for at least two RSV seasons.

 For more information, visit: https://www.cdc.gov/vaccines/vpd/rsv/hcp/older-adults.html